Tishleric/sharpe-sortino-simplifier/memory-bank/activeContext.md

 - Focused on making the export a true audit/validation tool that matches UI calculations to the decimal

 ## Next Steps
-- Perform thorough testing with diverse datasets
+- Implement Sprint-01 features as described above
-- Consider any UI improvements based on user feedback
+- Thoroughly test all new and updated functionality
-- Document the methodology and calculation precision improvements
+- Update documentation and gold-set test data to match new engine

 ## Open Questions
 - Should the application support more complex portfolio analysis?